Simhavishnu

-Simhavishnu (IAST: Siṃhaviṣṇu) also known as Avanisimha son of Simhavarman III and one of the Pallava kings of India, was responsible for the revival of the Pallavan dynasty.
-He was the first Pallava monarch whose domain extended beyond Kanchipuram (Kanchi) in the South.
-He was portrayed as a great conqueror in Mattavilasa Prahasana (drunken revelry), a drama written by his son Mahendravarman I.
+Simhavishnu (IAST: Siṃhaviṣṇu), also known as Avanisimha, son of Simhavarman III, was a king of the Pallava dynasty responsible for its revival.
+He was the first Pallava monarch whose domain extended beyond Kanchipuram (Kanchi) to the south.
+He is portrayed as a great conqueror in Mattavilasa Prahasana, a drama written by his son Mahendravarman I.

 Reign

+There is no exact academic consensus regarding the period of Simhavishnu's reign.
+Different scholars propose the following timelines: